dapr/docs/daprdocs/content/en/developing-applications/ides/vscode/vscode-how-to-debug-multiple-dapr-apps.md

 description:  "Learn how to configure VSCode to debug multiple Dapr applications"
 ---

 This doc provides guidance on the steps you need to take to configure VS Code to debug multiple Dapr applications.
-To follow along, set up the [Hello World Quickstart Project](https://github.com/dapr/quickstarts/tree/v1.0.0/hello-world).
+This guidance will use the [hello world quickstart](https://github.com/dapr/quickstarts/tree/master/hello-world) as an example.

 ## Step 1: Configure launch.json
-This file contains information regarding the configurations you run during the debugging process.
-For the Hello World project, you have two applications running alongside 2 Dapr instances.
+The file `launch.json` contains configurations for a VS Code debug run.
+In the case of the hello world quickstart, two applications are running, each with its own Dapr sidecar.
-Each supported language requires a specific configuration for launching the program.
-However, each configuration contains a Daprd run task and a Daprd stop task for prelaunch and post debug actions.
+Configurations are different for differernt languages (in the quickstart NodeJS and Python are used).
+However, you'll notice that each configuration contains a `daprd run` task and a `daprd stop` task for prelaunch and post debug actions.

 ### NodeJS